 His interest is in developmental disabilities and early intervention, with a focus on a child-led, family-centred approach.
 As a MOHO (Model of Human Occupation)-based therapist, he advocates occupation-based treatment approaches, and applies the most appropriate approaches in the areas of Sensory Integration-based therapy, Routines-based intervention and Play.

-She has worked with variety of children ranging from infants to teenagers with various developmental and physical needs including those with cerebral palsy, ataxia, developmental delays such as ASD, ADHD, Coordination Dysfunctions, Sensory Processing Disorder (SPD), Dyspraxia, Visual-motor Dysfunction, Handwriting difficulties and many other learning difficulties and multiple disabilities.
+She has worked with children with various developmental and physical needs including those with developmental delays such as ASD, ADHD, , Sensory Processing Disorder (SPD), Dyspraxia, Visual-motor Dysfunction, Handwriting difficulties, coordination dysfunctions cerebral palsy, ataxia and many other learning difficulties and multiple disabilities in private clinics, mainstream schools and home-based settings.
+Her special interest lies in Early Intervention of children (0-6 years old) with sensory processing, regulation and social- emotional difficulties.

 Mr Leong Wai Ming is a Principal Occupational Therapist at SBCC Child Development, and has been working with children and adolescents with special needs for more than 20 years.